-Big Lake Youth Camp rents facilities to the public mid-September to mid-November and mid-December through the first weekend in April.
-Big Lake does not rent to the public April-August because we run our own summer camp program.
-Big Lake is currently accepting reservations for the 2018 season.
+Big Lake Youth Camp rents facilities to the public mid-September to mid-November and late December through the first weekend in April.
+Big Lake is currently accepting reservations for the 2019/20 season.
 Visit our online rental page to check availability and make your reservation.
-Please know that if your group wants to check-in on any other day than a Friday, you will need to call our office at (503) 850-3583 to make your reservation.
-If you fail to do so, we cannot guarantee you will be able to check-in at your desired time.
+PLEASE NOTE: we do not offer credit card services on our reservation system, so make sure to call our office to pay your deposit with credit card.
+If your group needs to check-in on any other day than a Friday, OR if you want to make a reservation for 100+ people, please call our office at (503) 850-3583 to make your reservation.
+Otherwise, we cannot guarantee your reservation or that you will be able to check-in at your desired time.
 Please email us at firstname.lastname@example.org if you have any questions.

-From November 15 through April 30, Big Lake Youth Camp provides transportation in and out of camp by Sno-cat.
+From December through April, Big Lake Youth Camp provides transportation in and out of camp by Sno-cat for rental groups.
 The fee for a sno-cat ride is $7 per person one way (50 person maximum load).
 There is a minimum rider for the Sno-Cat of 20 people ($7 per person or $140 minimum fee).
-If individuals need to be picked up, our camp ranger or associate would use a snowmobile.
+If individuals need to be picked up individual snowmobile transportation is available.
 The cost for a snowmobile pick up is $15 per person one way, or $30 per person round trip.
 Transportation fees will be added to your final total.
 To schedule Sno-cat times, please contact our Guest Relations Coordinator, Erinn von Pohle, at email@example.com or (503) 850-3561.

-Big Lake Youth camp operates under a special use permit with the Forest Service and as such, we strongly encourage all our guests to park at Ray Benson Sno-park and be transported into camp by Big Lake Youth Camp vehicles.
+Please note, Big Lake Youth camp operates under a special use permit with the Forest Service which requires all vehicles to park at Ray Benson Sno-park.
+As such, we strongly encourage all our guests to park at Ray Benson and wait for Big Lake vehicle transportation.
 Please do not drive in to Big Lake Youth Camp anytime during the winter months (even if the road is clear of snow).
 The road beyond the snow park is closed to public traffic and violators may be fined.
-Please note that the Sno-Cat transport may not be an option due to safety in the case of low snowpack.
-In which case, Big Lake will transport with the best mode of transportation for the conditions.
-The transportation fees do not change if conditions dictate that we utilize other modes of transportation besides the Sno-Cat.
-Thanks so much for your understanding.

-Unfortunately at this time we do not have a chef on staff which means rental groups must provide their own food and do their own cooking.
+BLYC does not currently provide food service, all food and preparation is provided by the group.
 The lodge (cooks for 200 people), headquarters (cooks for 50), and hillside (cooks for 30) all have kitchens.
 Hilltop (cooks for 6) and the rippling waters apartments (cooks for 4) both have kitchenettes.

 Reservation Requirements/Payment and Deposit

-To confirm your reservation with Big Lake Youth Camp, a deposit equal to one night’s stay must be made and you must return your signed contract to our office at Camp.
-You can include a check with your returned contract or you can call our Gladstone Office at (503) 850-3583 to pay with a credit card over the phone.
-Following your time at Big Lake you will be issued a final itemized invoice.
-Final payment is due within 30 days.
+To confirm your reservation with Big Lake Youth Camp, a deposit equal to one night’s stay, and your signed contract must be returned to the Gladstone office You can include a check with your returned contract or call our Gladstone office at (503) 850-3583 to pay with a credit card over the phone.
+PLEASE NOTE: we do not offer credit card services on our reservation system, so make sure to call our office to pay with credit card.
+Following your stay at Big Lake you will be issued a final itemized invoice.
+Final payment is due within 30 days to our Gladstone office.
 Acceptable forms of payment include cash, check, Visa, or MasterCard.
 Pro-rating building costs is not possible unless prior arrangements have been made.

-Written notice (mail or email) to the Big Lake office will be required to cancel an event.
+Written notice (mail, email or fax) to the Big Lake office will be required to cancel an event.

 60 days+ notice/full refund of deposit